The Short Answer

 Image Not Showing

-Almost always one of these: relative URL (/image.png instead of the full https:// path), image too big (keep under 1MB), server too slow (platforms give up after a few seconds), or wrong Content-Type header.
-Check these before investigating anything else.
+Nine times out of ten it's one of these: relative URL (/image.png instead of the full https:// path), file too big (keep under 1MB), server too slow (platforms give up after a few seconds), or wrong Content-Type header.
+Check these first before going down any rabbit holes.

 CORS Errors

-Image on a different domain or CDN?
+Image hosted on a different domain or CDN?
 You might need CORS headers:

-Access-Control-Allow-Origin: *Cloudflare, AWS CloudFront, and Vercel handle this for you.
-Custom setups might need the header added explicitly.
+Access-Control-Allow-Origin: *Cloudflare, CloudFront, and Vercel handle this for you.
+Custom setups might need the header added manually.

 Caching Problems

-The most frustrating issue.
-You update your OG image, share the link, and the old image still shows up.
-Platforms cache aggressively — Facebook sometimes holds onto cached images for over a week.
-Options:
+The most frustrating one.
+You update your OG image, share the link, and the old image persists.
+Platforms cache hard.
+Facebook sometimes holds onto images for over a week.
+Your options:

 - Facebook: open the Sharing Debugger and hit "Scrape Again"